Dhia609/Registration-Form/README.md

 This repository contains a fully frontend registration form demo.
 It is designed to look and feel like a real registration flow, but it currently does not connect to any real backend.
 All form submissions are simulated with fake JSON responses for demo purposes.
-This makes it completely safe to publish on GitHub or share for educational/demo purposes.

 ## Features

 * Moderne, responsive form design with CSS effects and gradient drops.